Code Block Plugin

 | Java | Annotations (@Override, @Component) → annotation, types → type, keywords → keyword |

-The semantic distinction matters for theming: XML tag names use --notectl-code-token-tag (not keyword), and Java annotations use --notectl-code-token-annotation (not property), so each construct can be styled independently in your theme.
+The semantic distinction matters for theming: XML tag names use --notectl-code-token-tag (not keyword), Java/TypeScript annotations and decorators use --notectl-code-token-annotation (not property), so each construct can be styled independently in your theme.

 Adding Languages at Runtime